 Here’s all the advice our personal report gave us.
 Some of these things we do have in place but I wasn’t sure when going through the checklist so I checked no:

-- Heating/Cooling: Save up to 20% on your heating and cooling costs by replacing old HVAC equipment.
+- Heating/Cooling: Save up to 20% on your heating and cooling costs by replacing old HVAC equipment and vertical radiators.

 - Doors/Windows: ENERGY STAR® qualified windows and doors can help you save 15% on your energy bills.